kb674/Fundamental_Project/README.md

 * As a user I want to be able to __delete__ a boarder.

 My previous ideas for the application were also skate related.
 The ERDs of these ideas can be seen in the documentation folder (documention/ERD).
 After reflecting on some feedback, I modified these ideas to have a clearer CRUD functionality and a one to many relationship between two tables.
-This made my final idea better suited for the brief.
+I ended up with my final idea which is better suited to the brief.

 # Database Design